Experimental Analysis of Multipath Characteristics in Indoor Distributed Massive MIMO Channels: Indoor Distributed MIMO Channel Measurements

 The indoor channel measurements were performed in a laboratory room at Lund University, Sweden.
 The room features an environment with various objects that contribute to a rich scattering environment.
 The signals can interact with these objects through reflections, diffraction, or scattering, allowing for MPC investigations with diverse propagation behavior.

 A switch-based wideband distributed MIMO channel sounder~\cite{M. Sandra2024} is deployed, integrating multiple NI universal software radio peripherals (USRPs), SP16T radio frequency (RF) switches, and a pair of Rubidium clocks.
 Eight uniform planar arrays (UPAs) are deployed on the base station (BS) side, here referred to as `panels'.
-As illustrated in Fig.~\ref{Fig_panel_and_robot}a, each panel is equipped with eight dual polarized patch antennas (16 ports), designed for a 5--6~GHz frequency band (S11$<-10$~dB).
+As illustrated in Fig.~\ref{Fig_Measurement_environment}, each panel is equipped with eight dual-polarized patch antennas (16 ports), designed for a 5--6~GHz frequency band (S11$<-10$~dB).
 The spacing between neighboring patch antennas is 26.7~mm, corresponding to approximately half a wavelength in this frequency range.
 On the UE side, a single omnidirectional monopole antenna was used with an operating frequency band of 3.5--8~GHz.
+Note that despite the single-antenna configuration at the UE side, the overall system still qualifies as a distributed MIMO channel measurement setup, particularly from the perspective of the BS, which transmits and receives over multiple spatially separated antenna elements.
+This configuration is consistent with widely adopted practices in MIMO channel measurements~\cite{X. Gao2013,X. Gao2015}.

 The measurements were performed at a carrier frequency of 5.7~GHz with a bandwidth of 400~MHz.
-In the measurement, the UE antenna was mounted on a robot, as shown in Fig.~\ref{Fig_panel_and_robot}b, which moved from one end of the room toward the panels with a speed of 0.012~m/s.
-The robot's trajectory was recorded by a Lidar sensor, which simultaneously collected a point cloud of the environment, as shown in Fig.~\ref{Fig_Measurement_environment_lidar}.
-The panels were distributed along one side of the room, with a spacing of 60~cm between each other.
-In total, uplink channels were measured along a 12-meter UE route and channel impulse responses (CIRs) were collected from 50 distinct positions (snapshots).
+In the measurement, the UE antenna was mounted on a robot, as shown in Fig.~\ref{Fig_Measurement_environment}, which moved from one end of the room toward the panels with a speed of 0.012~m/s.
+The robot's trajectory was recorded by a Lidar sensor, which simultaneously collected a point cloud of the environment, as shown in Fig.~\ref{Fig_Measurement_environment}.
+The panels were distributed on one side of the room, with a spacing of 60~cm between each other.
+This setup can be viewed as a semi-distributed AP topology.
+In total, uplink channels were measured along a 12-meter UE route and channel impulse responses (CIRs) were collected from 50 different positions (snapshots).
 To extract MPC parameters from the CIRs, including the complex polarization matrix, angle of arrival (AoA), delay, and Doppler frequency, the space-alternating generalized expectation maximization (SAGE) algorithm~\cite{X. Yin 2003} was applied.